ctornquist/sudoku-solver/DESIGN.md

 2. Only once in every column
 3. Only once in every 3x3 squared region

 Sudoku `creator` module creates a 9x9 puzzle with 40 numbers missing such that the puzzle will have a unique solution.
 The `solver` module finds a solution of a given puzzle, according to the rules above.
+The `sudoku` module runs the `creator` followed by the `solver`.

 ### User Interface